georgetown-cset/article-linking/methods_documentation/1_matching_table_generation.md

 For two articles A and B to be considered a match, we require that at least three of the following be true:

-- A and B have the same normalized title (by either method)
+- A and B have the same (not null or empty) normalized title
-- A and B have the same normalized abstract (by either method)
+- A and B have the same (not null or empty) normalized abstract
-- A and B have the same pubyear
+- A and B have the same (not null or empty) pubyear
-- A and B have the same normalized author last names (by either method)
+- A and B have the same (not null or empty) normalized author last names
-- A and B have the same references (if from the same dataset)
+- A and B have the same (not null or empty) references (if from the same dataset)
-- A and B have the same DOI
+- A and B have the same (not null or empty) DOI

-To construct these matches, we did the following set of queries:
+To construct these matches, we did the set of queries listed in `sequences/generate_metadata.tsv`

+Run: `python3 generate_tables.py <your dataset name> sequences/generate_metadata.tsv`

-Resulting in a match table which we will use in the
+This results in a match table of pairs of matched documents (including self-matches) which we will use in the

 \>> [Next Section](methods_documentation/2_merged_table_generation.md)